Physical goods supplied over the internet

 If you maintain the required export evidence, you may zero-rate your supply of books.

-You need to standard-rate your supply and charge GST when you supply services over the internet to local customers.
+You must standard-rate your supply and charge GST when you supply services over the internet to local customers.
 You can zero-rate your supply and charge 0% GST only if your services qualify as international services under Section 21(3) of the GST Act.
-This also applies to your supplies of digital services.

 A common provision under which you can zero-rate your services is Section 21(3)(j).
 Zero-rating will apply for your services if you meet both conditions (a) and (b) below: